bon-ami/jirrit/README.md

 ## Command line parameters

+run `jirrit -h` for more info on these parameters.
  - `-h` help message.
  - `-ver` / `-version` version info.
  - `-v` logging enabled and more interactions.
 Most query actions need logging.